-In a recovery treatment program, you will be able to address the physical, psychological, medical, and social aspects of the codeine addiction, learning through various therapeutic tools how to manage your addictive behaviors effectively and maintain long-term sobriety.
-This is done through a customized treatment plan, which you will customize with your therapist, and may include some of the following common treatment modalities:
+In a recovery treatment program, you will be able to address the physical, psychological, medical, and social aspects of codeine addiction, learning through various therapeutic tools how to manage your addictive behaviors effectively and maintain long-term sobriety.
+This is done through an individualized treatment plan, which you will customize with your therapist.

 Again, it is critical to note the best outcomes for the treatment of codeine addiction are associated with participating in the full spectrum of care.
 A detox treatment alone won’t give you the benefits or the support of a full continuum of therapy.
 There are many reasons that substance use may have grown into an addiction, but what’s most important is focusing on the resources and solutions that will help you find a new life free from codeine use.

+Food and Drug Administration.
 Office of the Commissioner. (n.d.).
-Press Announcements – Statement from FDA Commissioner Scott Gottlieb, M.D., on agency's approval of Dsuvia and the FDA's future consideration of new opioids. from https://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm624968.htm
+Press Announcements – Statement from FDA Commissioner Scott Gottlieb, M.D., on agency's approval of Dsuvia and the FDA's future consideration of new opioids.
+Retrieved from https://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm624968.htm

-The National Alliance of Advocates for Buprenorphine Treatment. (n.d.). from https://www.naabt.org/faq_answers.cfm?ID=70
+The National Alliance of Advocates for Buprenorphine Treatment. (n.d.).
+Retrieved from https://www.naabt.org/faq_answers.cfm?ID=70